Last Updated: February 3, 2021

 UNITED ARAB EMIRATES – Air border reopened.
-Land border with Oman and Saudi Arabia reportedly reopened.
-Additional requirements apply to passengers in transit.
+Land border with Oman, Qatar, and Saudi Arabia reopened.

 UNITED STATES – All fifty states are in different stages of reopening.
-International airports remain open to all except visitors who have been to Iran, China, EU, the UK, Ireland, and Brazil in the previous 14 days, and certain classes of immigrant visa holders.
+International airports remain open to all except visitors who have been to Iran, China, EU, the UK, Ireland, South Africa, and Brazil in the previous 14 days, and certain classes of immigrant visa holders.
 Land borders with Mexico and Canada are only open to essential travel.
-The USA is temporarily suspending the entry of immigrants and non-immigrants in certain work categories until December 31, 2020.
-This affects immigrant (residency) visas of the types: H-1B, H-2B, L, and J. The suspension only applies to those currently outside the USA who did not already have these visas and travel documents on the effective date of the temporary suspension order.
-For detailed information, please visit: https://www.whitehouse.gov/presidential-actions/proclamation-suspending-entry-aliens-present-risk-u-s-labor-market-following-coronavirus-outbreak/.
+The U.S. is temporarily suspending the entry of immigrants and non-immigrants in work categories until March 31st, 2021.
+U.S. Embassies and consulates globally are suspending routine visa services or are providing very limited visa services.

-VENEZUELA – Borders reopened to returning residents and certain classes of travelers..
+VENEZUELA – Borders reopened to returning residents and certain classes of travelers.
+Limited commercial flights resumed.

 ZAMBIA – Borders reopened.